-Subacute thyroiditis occurs most often in middle-aged women with recent (within the last month) symptoms of a viral respiratory tract infection.
+Subacute thyroiditis occurs most often in middle-aged women with symptoms of a viral upper respiratory tract infection in the past month.

-The most obvious symptom of subacute thyroiditis is pain in the neck.
-Sometimes the pain can spread (radiate) to the jaw or ears.
-Painful enlargement of the thyroid gland may last for weeks or, in rare cases, months.
+The most obvious symptom of subacute thyroiditis is pain in the neck caused by a swollen and inflamed thyroid gland.
+Sometimes, the pain can spread (radiate) to the jaw or ears.
+The thyroid gland may be painful and swollen for weeks or, in rare cases, months.

 Other symptoms include:

-- Tenderness when gentle pressure is applied to the thyroid gland (palpation)
+- Tenderness when gentle pressure is applied to the thyroid gland

 - Hair loss